learnk8s/learnk8s.io/src/persistent-connections/content.md

 Instead, you should code your application so that it can retrieve and load balance upstreams client-side.

 Many thanks to [Daniel Weibel](https://medium.com/@weibeld), [Gergely Risko](https://github.com/errge) and [Salman Iqbal](https://twitter.com/soulmaniqbal) for offering some invaluable suggestions.

+And to [Chris Hanson](https://twitter.com/CloudNativChris) who suggested to include the detailed explanation (and flow chart) on how iptables rules work in practice.